ostroumova-la/cascade_communities/README.md

 python3 ../make_cum_freq.py cum_freq.txt

 We take $p_{in} = 10 p_{out}$ and choose $p_{out}$ such that the number of cascades consisting of one node is about 20\%, this means that the third number in the output is close to 0.8

+2. Generate epidemics

+Use files "generate_SI-BD", "generate_C-SI-BD" and "generate_SIR" to get commands to run for a given dataset.
+This will produce 5 epidemic samples for each epidemic type.
+In each case, we generate slices

+3. To run base algorithms